-Here are our answers to the most frequently asked questions about personnel policies, including how best to keep personnel files as well as evaluating employee performance.
+If you run a business with employees, then you likely have personnel records.
+Creating and maintaining them can get a bit complicated.
+Between federal and state requirements, you'll want to be sure you are complying with all laws.
+Here are FindLaw's answers to the most frequently asked questions about personnel policies, including how best to keep personnel files as well as evaluating employee performance.

 Generally speaking, personnel policies should limit who has access to personnel files.
 It is almost always a good idea to keep personnel files in a locked file cabinet.
-In addition, if you are keeping electronic copies of personnel files (for example, if you scan and upload all employee documents into a computer), you should make sure that all the files are password protected.
+In addition, if you are keeping electronic copies of personnel files, you should make sure that all the files are password protected.

 In most states, employees (and sometimes former employees) are allowed to see the some of contents of their own personnel files.
 If you live in a state where employees are allowed to see their personnel files, you (as the employer) will generally be allowed to be present during the inspection to ensure that the employee does not alter his or her file in any way.

-Generally speaking, it is not usually required by law that you provide your employees with an employee handbook.
-However, with that said, it is almost always a good idea.
+It is not usually required by law that you provide your employees with an employee handbook.
+However, it is almost always a good idea.
 An employee handbook allows you to inform your employees of the expectations that you have of them and gives you a chance to familiarize them with your personnel policies.
 In addition, an employee handbook can also let your employees know what they can expect from you.
-Lastly, and perhaps most importantly, you can lay out your company's rules within an employee handbook.
+Lastly, you can lay out your company's rules within an employee handbook.
 If any employee ever challenges you in court, you will be able to show the judge that the employee received a copy of the rules at the start of their employment.

-One feature that is being seen more and more in employee handbooks are policies relating to employee use of the internet and e-mail.
-With regards to e-mail, many companies now retain the right to periodically inspect and read e-mails contained within employee e-mail accounts (company accounts, not personal accounts).
+Another important feature in employee handbooks are policies relating to employee use of the internet and email.
+Many companies now retain the right to periodically inspect and read emails contained within employee email accounts (company accounts, not personal accounts).
 By having such a policy in place, you can protect against employees mailing out private information about your company, such as trade secrets.
-In addition, within this policy, you should explain your company's stance on using company e-mail accounts for personal e-mails.
+In addition, within this policy, you should explain your company's stance on using company email accounts for personal emails.

 One of the best steps that you can take to avoid legal problems when it comes time for employee evaluations is to create an evaluation form for each job category.
 All of the job categories should relate directly to job performance.
 Some examples of job categories include the quality of work (or work product if needed), punctuality, dependability, and communication skills.
 You should try not to have the employee evaluation focus on personality traits.
 In addition, be sure that your employees have access to the form before evaluation time.
 By doing this, you lessen your chances of legal problems because the employees will have prior knowledge of what they are being evaluated on.